 An Educational Experience Unlike Any Other

-With three hours to prepare, teams of four students analyze and evaluate unpublished business cases using the skills, knowledge and experience they have acquired from their respective MBA curricula.
-Students rely on their own abilities and limited use of Microsoft office softwares, with no access to the internet.
-The final product is a simple presentation in PowerPoint which demonstrates the students’ ability to dig into the problem and develop a feasible solution.
-Once preparation is complete, they present their strategic solutions and a detailed plan of action to a panel of senior business executives.
+With up to three hours of preparation time, teams of four students must analyze and evaluate unpublished business cases using the skills, knowledge and experience they have acquired from their respective MBA curriculum.
+Students rely on their own abilities and limited use of Microsoft Office software, with no access to the internet.
+The final product is a presentation in PowerPoint format whereby students’ demonstrate their ability to dig into a problem and develop a feasible solution.

 The Richard Outcault Team Spirit Award

 This prize was created by the Northeastern University and the John Molson International Case Competition organizers to honor the memory of the late Richard Outcault, a former ICC competitor.
 He embodied what this competition has best to offer.